 Due to the current COVID-19 pandemic, our physical space will be closed until further notice.
-However, we are operating a virtual community space offered via Discord open Mondays-Fridays from 10am-4pm!
+However, we are operating a virtual community space offered via Discord open Monday-Friday from 12-3pm and 6-9pm.
 Click here to join PCC’s Community Discord Server.

 For anonymous, confidential peer support offered by our trained volunteers with lived experience, please visit our Peer Support Warm-line.
-Our warm-line is open Mondays-Fridays from 10am-4pm.
+Our warm-line is open Monday-Friday from 12-3pm and 6-9pm.

 Peer support is a form of support in which the person providing peer support has had similar life experiences to the person seeking peer support.
 The knowledge our volunteers have gained by living as members of 2STLGBQIA+ communities can be instrumental in supporting other 2STLGBQIA+ folks.